TaichKarna/wildberry/wildberry/back-end/README.md

-Here's an improved version of your README.md for clarity, structure, and consistency:

-markdown
 # Express.js TypeScript Server

 This document is aimed at developers contributing to or maintaining the server setup for handling product and customer interactions.